thingsboard/thingsboard.github.io/docs/trendz/guide/analyze-building-energy-usage-and-carbon-emissions.md

 ## Introduction

-In today's competitive business landscape, companies are always looking for ways to reduce costs and improve their bottom line.
+In today's competitive business landscape, companies are always looking for ways to reduce costs, improve their bottom line and implement sustainable business practices.
 One of the most significant expenses for many businesses is energy consumption, particularly those that operate out of large buildings.
 However, without accurate data on energy usage, identifying areas for improvement can be challenging.
+This includes tracking elements such as carbon emission accounting, an increasingly important aspect of sustainable operations.
-In this article, we will describe how to gain insights into energy usage patterns, identify areas for improvement, and implement measures to reduce costs and improve sustainability.
+In this article, we will describe how to gain insights into energy usage patterns, identify areas for improvement, and implement measures to reduce costs, improve sustainability, and integrate carbon emission accounting into everyday business practices.

 **Task definition** - create an analytic dashboard to analyze energy consumption sources in the building and identify areas for improvement.